fvafrCU/document/README.md

 # Details:
 #
 #      R is a programming language that supports and checks documentation
 #      for program libraries (called `packages').
-The package roxygen2
+The package 'roxygen2'
 #      provides a tool for creating documentation from annotated source
-#      code - much like doxygen, javadoc and docstrings/pydoc do.
+#      code - much like 'doxygen', 'javadoc' and 'docstrings/pydoc' do.
 #
 #      And R is a free software environment for statistical computing and
 #      graphics, used by people like me who start out hacking down code,